touzet/pampa/README.md

 ## How to use the program ?

-PAMPA is a collection of scripts that performs all large variety of tasks to handle ZooMS data.
+PAMPA is a collection of scripts designed to efficiently manage a wide range of tasks related to handling ZooMS data.
 There are three main scripts:
   - pampa_light, for fast and easy species identification from mass spectra,
   - pampa_classification, that is also dedicated to taxonomic assignment and provides a full range of advanced options,
   - pampa_craft, that allows you to build custom set of marker peptides.